 As often as possible, I edited the excerpts to stand alone as complete phrases and musical ideas with natural resolutions.

-After choosing and editing over 60 excerpts, I narrowed the final selections down to 38 that best met these criteria.
+From an initial 60 excerpts I narrowed it down to 38 that best met these criteria.

 Ordering the Music